 Hope Harbor is a privately funded 501 C3 non profit organization licensed by the MN Dept of Human Services, operating as a Christian ministry, committed to serving teens ages 12-17 in a residential setting and reconciling them to their family unit.
 We currently have two open homes for females in Marshall and Winona, MN.

 Details about the basic structure of the Hope Harbor program

-Details about our on-site schools, Hope Academy and Anchor Academy
+Details about our private schools, Hope Academy and Anchor Academy

-Details about on our-site counseling for all residents and parents
+Details about on biblical counseling for residents and parents

 Details on the independent living skills teens learn in our program

 Details on spiritual growth for residents at Hope Harbor